mu-semtech/mu-ruby-template/README.md

 The template supports the following environment variables:

-- `MU_SPARQL_ENDPOINT` is used to configure the SPARQL endpoint.

-  - By default this is set to `http://database:8890/sparql`.
-In that case the triple store used in the backend should be linked to the microservice container as `database`.
+- `MU_SPARQL_ENDPOINT`: SPARQL read endpoint URL.
+Default: `http://database:8890/sparql` (the triple store should be linked as `database` to the microservice).

+- `MU_SPARQL_UPDATE_ENDPOINT`: SPARQL update endpoint path.
+This should be a path relative to the base of `MU_SPARQL_ENDPOINT`.
+Defaults to `/sparql`.

-- `MU_APPLICATION_GRAPH` specifies the graph in the triple store the microservice will work in.
+- `MU_APPLICATION_GRAPH`: configuration of the graph in the triple store the microservice will work in.
+Default: `http://mu.semte.ch/application`.

-  - By default this is set to `http://mu.semte.ch/application`.
 The graph name can be used in the service via `settings.graph`.

-- `MU_SPARQL_TIMEOUT` is used to configure the timeout (in seconds) for SPARQL queries.
+- `MU_SPARQL_TIMEOUT`: timeout (in seconds) for SPARQL queries.
+Default: 60 seconds.

-- `MU_SPARQL_UPDATE_ENDPOINT` is used to override the update endpoint for update queries (i.e. if you want to use Sesame).
-Note this should be a path relative to the base of MU_SPARQL_ENDPOINT!

 ## Develop a microservice using the template
 To use the template while developing your app, start a container in development mode with your code folder mounted in `/app`: